Radx Innovation Challenge

 e.
 To identity additional resource needs for Vanderbilt innovators

-- Challenge-Directed Track: Teams respond to one of three specific directives established by the Program Committee.
-The specific directives for this Challenge are:
+- Challenge-Directed Track: Teams responded to one of three specific directives established by the Program Committee.
+The specific directives for this Challenge were:

 - Create a consumer-facing imaging technology that empowers patients to improve their health or healthcare [examples: hand-held portable imaging device; consumer-facing 3-D medical printing]

 - Create a product or process that uses radiology information at scale to promote an aspect of public health or population health [examples: solution for reducing smoking-related morbidity; artificial intelligence technology; data analytics for health systems]

 - Create a solution to improve radiology workflow [examples: smart radiologist or technologist workflow engine; mobile digital technology solution for improving communication with patients and/or referring clinicians]

 - Open Track: Teams respond to any unmet need in healthcare.

 A Kick-Off Event was held at the Wond'ry on Thursday, Feb.
 16, 2017.
 Attendance at the Kick-Off Event was not required for participation in the Challenge.

 During the Challenge, teams received active mentoring and networking support facilitated by the Program Committee.

 a.
 The Wond’ry has a network of mentors available.
 Consult the website for a list of mentors and their office hours.